Rhythmic movement stimulates the heart and lungs and circulation of blood and body fluids.

 The different positions of the body in the asanas exert a ‘squeeze and soak’ action, by which the organs and tissues are alternately compressed, squeezing blood out and then released, so fresh blood flows in.

 The action of gravity drains the blood and fluids from particular areas of the body and increases the flow to others.
 Inverted poses, for example help drain and relax the legs and enhance circulation in the upper body.
 They also stimulate the stretch receptors in the carotid arteries thus lowering blood pressure.
-We often hear people being told to ‘put their feet up’, to relax and refresh the body and mind.
+We often hear people being told to ‘put their feet up’, in order to relax and refresh the body and mind.

 MUSCLE RELEASE / ‘STRETCHING’